voges/calq/evaluation/README_MPEG_CE5.txt

     uint64 QVCodebookIdentifierBufferSize;

     // Buffer containing the QVCodebookIdentifier descriptor stream.
+    // Note that the codebook identifier '-1' may also appear (this codebook
+    // identifier is sent at loci with zero sequencing depth).
+Thus, we incremented
+    // the descriptor QVCodebookIdentifier by 1.
+The descriptor stream therefore
+    // contains data in the set {0,1,2,3,4,5,6,7}.
     // The data is stored in the ASCII format; thus the QVCodebookIdentifier
     // '0' is actually stored as 0x30 and similarly for the other values. uint8[QVCodebookIdentifierBufferSize] QVCodebookIdentifier;